jarlandi/sna/laboratory/README.md

 ## Hardware availability

 In the laboratory you can use either a PC from the lab or your own laptop.
-As is expected that you may need to continue your practice work out of the laboratory, you may want to use your UPV personal disk space (drive W:) to store your ongoing work to be shared between both computers.
+You need to continue your practice work out of the laboratory, so you may want to use your UPV personal disk space (drive W) to store your ongoing work to be shared between both computers.
 You will find W mounted on your home directory.

 ## Practice sessions